 The ensemble aims to highlight and celebrate transcultural connections between people of different backgrounds and their expression in music.
 Closely connected to research at the Royal College of Music and other partner organisations it develops engaging and innovative programmes.

 The ensemble supports and mentors young professional musicians and provides opportunities for them to work alongside established artists.
-The ensemble works with artists from different disciplines and aims to commission new work from contemporary composers.
+The ensemble works with artists and academics from different disciplines and aims to commission new work.